 This project, still in draft form, has been created by about 20 volunteer writers and editors.
 It is designed to help news orgs, startups, individual journalists and bloggers create their own ethics codes.

 This project is not complete.
-We’re in a crowdsourcing stage now, looking for your input and perspectives.
+We’re in a editing stage now, preparing for the launch of a digital tool that will help journalists customize codes.

 - Are we reflecting the latest thinking on each issue we cover?